sinanislekdemir/payton_docs/docs/mesh.md

 ![Clockwise](/cw.png)

-Payton uses counter-clockwise to calculate the normals.
-If your triangle follows a clock-wise rotation, then it won't be responding to light properly.
+Payton uses clockwise rotation to calculate the normals.
+If your triangle follows a counter-clockwise rotation, then it won't be responding to light properly.

 ![Basic Mesh](/mesh_1.png)